freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-cash-register-project/build-a-cash-register.md

 ```

-When `price` is less than the value in the `#cash` element, total cash in drawer `cid` is greater than change due, individual denomination amounts make impossible to return needed change, and the `#purchase-btn` element is clicked, the value in the `#change-due` element should be `"Status: INSUFFICIENT_FUNDS"`
+When `price` is less than the value in the `#cash` element, total cash in drawer `cid` is greater than change due, but the individual denomination amounts make it impossible to return needed change, when the `#purchase-btn` element is clicked, the value in the `#change-due` element should be `"Status: INSUFFICIENT_FUNDS"`

 ```js
 const cashInput = document.getElementById('cash');